dotnet/docs-maui/docs/deployment/index.md

 Unit testing checks that each unit of functionality in your app performs as expected, so that errors don't propagate throughout your app.
 A unit test takes a small unit of the app, typically a method, isolates it from the remainder of the code, and verifies that it behaves as expected.
 For more information, see [Unit testing](unit-testing.md).

 There are many techniques for increasing the performance, and perceived performance, of .NET MAUI apps.
 Collectively these techniques can greatly reduce the amount of work being performed by a CPU, and the amount of memory consumed by an app.
 For more information, see [Improve app performance](performance.md).

+When it builds your app, .NET MAUI can use a linker called *ILLink* to reduce the overall size of the app with a technique known as trimming.
+ILLink reduces the size by analyzing the intermediate code produced by the compiler.
+It removes unused methods, properties, fields, events, structs, and classes to produce an app that contains only code and assembly dependencies that are necessary to run the app.
+For more information, see [Trim a .NET MAUI app](trimming.md).

 ## Android